Chinedu Dike

 and take care of his day to day responsibilities.

-him: the drug is tightening its grip, as his
+inside him: the powerful drug is tightening its grip,

 has set in with anxiety disorder accompanied